CEGRcode/stencil-galaxy_tools/README.md

 RNA-seq pipeline tools:

-1- "rnaseq_tabular_to_nivo_json" tool has the options to generate MA plot and bar plot (based on p-values correspond to each gene) in nivo standard json format.
-The input can come from deseq2 or cuffdiff tool.
+1- "deseq2_to_ma_plot_nivo_json" tool generates MA plot in nivo standard json format.

+2- "deseq2_to_bar_plot_nivo_json" tool generates Bar plot in nivo standard json format.

-2- "deseq2_normalized_counts_to_heatmap_nivo_json" generates heatmap of distance between samples based on r-log normalized counts of reads per gene, in nivo standard json format.
+2- "deseq2_to_heatmap_plot_nivo_json" generates heatmap of distance between samples based on r-log normalized counts of reads per gene, in nivo standard json format.

-3- "deseq2_pca_plot" generate a PCA plot from the rlog-normalized counts of read per gene data coming out of deseq2 tool
+3- "deseq2_to_pca_plot_nivo_json" generates a PCA plot from the rlog-normalized counts of read per gene data coming out of deseq2 tool

+4- "deseq2_to_table_with_gene_name_nivo_json" gets the output of deseq2 in tabular format and gene annotation file in gf format.
+Adds a gene_name column to the table based on gene_id, finally convert the results to nivo JSON format.

 ChIP-exo pipeline tools:

 1- "tagpileup_tabular_to_nivo_json" tool generates Lineplot in nivo standard json format for two groups of sense strand reads and antisense strand reads.